Utsavk/wallet/README.md

 This project is created to explore unit testing in golang via interfaces.

-It is based on a digital wallet application
+It is a digital wallet application